UK review by Colm Murphy

 Use a tool like Google Patents (patents.google.com) or Free Patents Online (freepatentsonline.com) to search for competitor patents and patent applications.
 Search on competitor name and a few key words that best describe your technology.
 Identify patents most relevant to your product or service and consider whether it falls inside the scope of the patent claims, which are located at the end of the patent in numbered paragraphs.

 If you conclude that a competitor’s patents may be relevant to your business, check its litigation history.
 Search Google using keywords including the competitor’s name, “patent”, and “lawsuit” or “infringement” and look especially for competitor-on-competitor cases where your competitor was plaintiff.
 Many companies view patents as defensive weapons and never enforce their patent rights.
 For example, Twitter adopted the Innovator’s Patent Agreement, which prohibits assertion of patents owned by the company unless it first obtains permission from individual inventors.
 See github.com/twitter/innovators-patent-agreement.
 Google similarly made an Open Patent Non-Assertion Pledge: google.com/patents/opnpledge/pledge.

 If you conclude that core aspects of your product may be covered by one or more patents owned by a competitor and that the competitor is likely to enforce its patent rights against you, consider each of the following issues:

-If none of these options seem appropriate and you feel like you are facing a major unresolved business risk, contact a lawyer for advice.
+If, after considering these factors, you feel that you are facing a major unresolved business risk, contact a lawyer for advice.
 In the US, if you can prove that the patent is invalid, the United States Patent Office offers a process for challenging the validity of US patents after they issue, but that process can require a lot of time and money.
 In the UK, the Intellectual Property Office can provide a non-binding opinion if you are in a dispute over the infringement or validity of a patent.
 Otherwise, periodically revisit these questions and reassess your situation.